JCSDA/jedi-docs/docs/jedi-components/ioda/introduction.rst

 --------

 The Interface for Observation Data Access (IODA) component of JEDI provides the interfaces that bridge the external observation data to the components within JEDI that utilize those data, namely OOPS and UFO.
-As shown in :numref:`ioda-hlev-dflow`, data flows in two directions through the IODA subsystem.
+As shown in :numref:`ioda-hlev-dflow`, data flow in two directions through the IODA subsystem.

 .. _ioda-hlev-dflow:
 .. figure:: images/IODA_Overview.png